mohammadzainabbas/Deep-Learning-Lab-CS/README.md

 ```

 > [!NOTE]
-> For e.g: if you want to practice lab # 1, then you should do
+> For e.g: if you want to practice lab # 1, then you should do:

 ```bash
 cd Deep-Learning-Lab-CS/src/multi-layer-perceptron`.
 ```